 Coursework in transpersonal psychology programs explore the integration of traditional psychological theories with spiritual concepts.
-Students learn experimental therapy techniques and exercises, as well as the principles of Eastern religions, including Buddhism.
-Programs may include courses in:
+Students learn experimental therapy techniques and exercises as well as the principles of Eastern religions, including Buddhism.
+Programs take two to three years to complete and may include courses in:

 - Transpersonal psychology foundations

 - Ancient healing practices

 Doctoral study in transpersonal psychology deeply explores the theoretical, professional, research and educational applications of spiritual psychology.
 A doctoral program in transpersonal psychology takes four years to complete and may be earned through residential or online programs.
 A bachelor's or master's degree in psychology or a related field is typically required as a prerequisite.

 Doctoral coursework is heavily researched-based and students work toward writing a formal dissertation in their final years of study.
 Post-graduate transpersonal psychology programs also offer specializations in creative expression, research or spiritual guidance.
 In addition to independent research, classroom course topics may include: